skypher/disclosure/README.md

 I can think of only two realistic options:

-1. Inexplicably, no one in the DoD or among their contractors have considered it over the years.
+1. Somehow, no one in the DoD thought of it over the years?

 2. Because the government wants to remain in control of their (objectively flawed) narrative.
 Tending the fields would be less work than building a custom radio beacon, as is the current suspicious TTSA/DoD narrative/path.